Marine-Laporte/Marine-Laporte.github.io/_pages/about.md

 My latest article on Bayesian estimate of b-value temporal variations is published at JGR [here](/files/b_Bayesian_JGR_2025.pdf)

-The quick version of the b-Bayesian code will be available on my github soon.
+The latest and quick version of the b-Bayesian code is available [here](https://github.com/Marine-Laporte/b-Bayesian_binned) :

 ## Keywords
 * Seismotectonics